Innlandet-Fylkesarkiv/file-converter/README.md

 **[wkhtmltopdf](https://wkhtmltopdf.org/downloads.html)** must also be manually added to ```PATH```.
 For windows, it can be done as described above, just swap ```"C:\Program Files\LibreOffice\program"``` with ```"C:\Program Files\wkhtmltopdf\bin"```.

 #### 🐧 Linux
+LibreOffice should already be installed on Linux, but wkhtmltopdf needs to be added.
 For Linux the default installation directory is ```...``` <br>
 To add it as an environment variable:
 1. Open the file ```.bashrc``` using ```nano ~/.bashrc```.